zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/retry-count.md

 ## Purpose
 A transient error is a temporary error that is likely to disappear soon.
 That rarely happens but they might occur!

-These options allow to reduce a bulk operations fail by making them retry when a transient error occurs.
+These options allow to reduce a bulk operation fail by making them retry when a transient error occurs.

 ## FAQ